cloudomate/azurepricing/README.md

 2. **Run the Script**: Execute the script.
 This can typically be done by pressing a run button in your IDE or by typing `python your_script_name.py` in the terminal, where `your_script_name.py` is the name of your script file.

-3. **Web Scraping**: The script will use Selenium and BeautifulSoup to read through the provided HTML files and extract relevant pricing data.
+3. **Web Scraping**: The script will use BeautifulSoup to read through the provided HTML files and extract relevant pricing data.

 4. **Data Processing**: After extraction, the script processes and organizes this data into a structured format.